ctrf-io/junit-to-ctrf/README.md

 > Convert JUnit reports to CTRF reports

 This package is useful if there isn't a CTRF reporter available for your test framework.
+It can be used via the CLI or added as a dependency to your project.

 <div align="center">
 <div style="padding: 1.5rem; border-radius: 8px; margin: 1rem 0; border: 1px solid #30363d;">